isbelevtsov/rsschool-devops-course-tasks/task_5/README.md

 ## Docker image build preparation

 You need to build your Flask image from scratch.
+There are two ways to achieve that:

+- **Automatic**
+- **Manual**

+### Automatic build

+`k8s_management.yml` Github Action Workflow file already contains steps that will do all needed prerequisites:

+- Build multi-architecture docker image
+- Push it DockerHub registry with provided credentials

+### Manual build

 To do that you'll need to use Docker engine.
 After you'll install it open console and do next steps:

 - Authenticate to your Docker Hub account